gootieno/March-Workbook/Week7/Day3/eod/bonus-addons.md

 - can you make the Happy Birthday letters individually change color on hover?

 - Try adding media queries for mobile screens!
 Hint: inspect tool has an iphone/ipad looking icon.
 Select that and use the drop down under "responsive design" so select different device screen sizes.

+- Lets not forget favicons :)

+- Deploy on Netlify! (instructions found in tomorrows short practice)